Tanganyika, Fizi Territory: Multi-factional violence

 In June 2020, fighting intensified in nearby Mwenga Territory, with spillover effects reaching Tanganyika.
-On 4 June, Twirwaneho attacked a FARDC position in Tuwetuwe, resulting in the deaths of two militia members and injuries to three others, including one civilian.
+On 4 June, Twirwaneho attacked a FARDC position in Tuwetuwe, which resulted in the deaths of two militia members and injuries to three others, including one civilian.
 As fighting escalated, many residents fled toward the forest or nearby towns such as Mikenge and Kipupu.
 Although the army claimed to have repelled the attack, doubts remained among the local population about the state's ability to provide lasting protection.
 Some families fled as far as Tanganyika to escape the violence.
 Simultaneously, Tanganyika's highlands became the site of additional hostilities involving Michel Rukunda Makanika, a mutinous ex-army colonel who had taken control of parts of Kamombo.
 While Makanika denied formal alliances with the Gumino and Twirwaneho factions, all three shared grievances against FARDC, accusing it of failing to prevent village burnings, killings, and livestock theft.
 Makanika issued a public call for peace and urged all armed groups to disarm, though his motives were viewed with suspicion by rivals such as the Maï-Maï Biloze Bishambuke, who accused the coalition of concealing ulterior objectives.
 On 20 June, violence escalated further when a coalition of Ngumino, Makanika, and Androïd forces launched a coordinated surprise attack on FARDC positions in Kamombo, located in Balala-Nord.
 The assault resulted in the deaths of two Congolese soldiers and forced the FARDC to withdraw toward Mikenge to avoid harming civilians in densely populated areas.
 This retreat led to renewed fear among residents, particularly those displaced and living near the MONUSCO base, prompting many to flee again, especially toward Kipupu.
 The same day, additional clashes erupted in Kalingi (north of Minembwe) and Kakenge (south of Minembwe).
 In Kalingi, Ngumino fighters engaged in deadly combat with the Maï-Maï Ebuela, resulting in three fatalities.
 In Kakenge, a confrontation between Ngumino and the Maï-Maï Biloze Bishambuke tragically led to the death of a 7-year-old child.